 The Third Reading in the House of Lords has recently taken place and it is likely that the Tenant Fees Bill will be receiving Royal Assent within the next few weeks.
-The new legislation will be coming into force at the start of June this year.
+The new legislation will be coming into force at the start of June this year and lead to a tenant fee ban.

 Brexit is still a prominent subject nationwide, however Lord Bourne of Aberystwyth revealed some different news to the UK citizens with his latest announcement.
 Last week, on behalf of the government, Lord Bourne announced that the Tenant Fees Bill will be coming into force with an official date of 1st June 2019.